kolkhis/tech-notes/note_structure_ideas.md

 # Ideas for organizing a notes system
+Sturgeon's Law - "Ninety percent of everything is crap."

 ## Main idea
 * Make a "table of contents" file to hold headers and filepaths/names